Switching Power Supply Output Filter: Design and Simulation

 The image below shows a transient simulation showing the voltage across the capacitors (top graph) and the current delivered to the load (bottom graph).
 From this result, we can compare the unfiltered output (red curve, top graph) with the filtered output (blue curve, top graph).
 The filter does a decent job of cleaning up the switching noise from the converter.
 However, there is a clear low frequency transient response as the converter switches from OFF to ON.

 This transient response is very important.
-In fact, the transient overshoot depends on the PWM duty cycle, and rise time of the PWM signal.
+In fact, the transient overshoot depends on the rise time of the PWM signal and the parasitics in the MOSFET, as well as the poles present in the filter circuit.
 In certain cases, the overshoot can reach as high as 50% of the load current when the converter switches between two voltage states, i.e., when switching between two PWM frequencies or duty cycles.
 This could produce a large current spike that could damage your load.

 The value of the load component also influences the ripple on the output in this circuit.
 In the image below, I’ve shown what happens when the load resistance is increased to 1 MOhm, which is a useful value for simulating the input impedance for a CMOS integrated circuit.
 From here, we can see the true ripple on the output, which is reflected in the load current.